skillrepos/copilot-hands-on/labs.md

 8. (Optional) To show that the logging works, you can use the script we used previously in the "scripts" directory named use-app.sh.
 Running it now should cause INFO messages to be output to stderr.
 (Don't forget to make sure the app is running first in a separate terminal via *python app.py* If you hit errors running the app, it's possible that some edits could have affected the app code.
 If you hit errors, you can copy the error message, switch Chat to Agent mode, and paste the error and let Copilot try to fix it.

 ```
-../scripts/use-app.sh
+scripts/use-app.sh (or ../scripts.use-app.sh depending on what directory you're in)
 ```

 ![Logging events](./images/ac32.png?raw=true "Logging events")

-9. You can stop the server via CTRL-C.
+9. You can stop the server in the terminal where it's running via CTRL-C.

  <p align="center">
 **[END OF LAB]**